Set up development environment

 script/setup

-This will create a virtual environment and install all necessary requirements.
+This will create a virtual environment and install all the necessary requirements.
 You're now set!

 Each time you start a new terminal session, you will need to activate your virtual environment: